 - B vitamins: leafy greens, animal proteins, fresh and dried fruits, seafood, avocados

-My upcoming book, The Autoimmune Solution Cookbook, contains over 150 recipes featuring foods that are packed with the nutrients you need to overcome autoimmunity.
+My new cookbook, The Autoimmune Solution Cookbook, contains over 150 recipes featuring foods that are packed with the nutrients you need to overcome autoimmunity.
 From Omega 3-rich Honey-Ginger Glazed Salmon to magnesium-dense Zucchini Noodles with Spinach-Kale Pesto, these recipes were specially designed to make autoimmune-friendly cooking easy and delicious!
 More than just a cookbook, it also lays out the four pillars of The Myers Way® to help you optimize your diet and lifestyle for preventing or reversing autoimmunity.
-Pre-order your copy today to receive over $150 in FREE bonus gifts!

 Repair Your Gut

 Repairing your gut is one of the most important steps to take in your autoimmune journey.
 It will not only improve your ability to absorb nutrients, it will dramatically reduce your inflammation and calm your immune system.